kyungtae/webxr/explainer.md

 The UA may temporarily "suspend" a session at any time.
 While suspended a session has restricted or throttled access to the XR device state and may process frames slowly or not at all.
 Suspended sessions can be reasonably be expected to be resumed at some point, usually when the user has finished performing whatever action triggered the suspension in the first place.

 The UA may suspend a session if allowing the page to continue reading the headset position represents a security or privacy risk (like when the user is entering a password or URL with a virtual keyboard, in which case the head motion may infer the user's input), or if other content is obscuring the page's output.
-Additionally, inline sessions are suspended while an immersive session is active.

 While suspended the page may either refresh the XR device at a slower rate or not at all, and poses queried from the device may be less accurate.
 If the user is wearing a headset the UA is expected to present a tracked environment (a scene which remains responsive to user's head motion) when the page is being throttled to prevent user discomfort.